• Placeholder for StadhuisStadhuis

 Placeholder for Bedeaux 1Bedeaux 1

-So many different functions entailed countless renovations and repurposing.
-Can you imagine that at one time the façade of the Town Hall was plastered white?
-The municipal budget for 1876 lists a sum of one thousand guilders to restore the building to its former glory.
-But from then until now, many bricks and been hauled in and out of that fine edifice.
-Fortunately, the building has retained its picturesque character and is one of the most photographed monuments in the city.
+With so many different functions, there have been countless renovations.
+Can you imagine if this town hall was plastered with a white layer of lime?
+In the municipal budget of 1876, a thousand guilders were reserved to restore it to its former glory.
+But from then until now, many stones have been dragged in and out.
+Fortunately, the building has retained its character and is one of the city's most photographed landmarks.

 Placeholder for StadhuisStadhuis